Aft Section

 💡 Due to engine limitations, modes A and T, belonging to the HAVE-Quick functionality, are not simulated.

 The four Frequency Selection Knobs work in concert with the A-3-2-T knob and Preset/Manual switch.
 Frequencies are entered beginning with the 3 or 2 selection on the A-3-2-T Selector, and can be entered from 225.00 to 399.975 MHz in increments of 0.025.
-With Preset/Manual in the Manual position, the UHF radio is directly set to the displayed channel.
-In the Preset position, the set channels can be entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob - the smaller knob to the left of the Preset/Manual switch, and displayed in the COMM CHAN window.
-Channels are stored in the displayed channel preset with the SET pushbutton.
+With the Preset/Manual switch (4) in the Manual position, the UHF radio is directly set to the displayed channel.
+In the Preset position, the set channels can be entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob (12) (the smaller knob to the left of the Preset/Manual switch), and displayed in the COMM CHAN window.
+Channels can be stored in the displayed channel preset with the SET pushbutton.
 Once stored, channels are directly selected using the Comm Channel Control knob with the Preset/Manual switch in the Preset position.

-Directly underneath the Comm Channel Control Knob is the Aux Channel Knob (4) and Indicator.
-This knob is used to access 20 common preset channels that cannot be changed from in the cockpit.
+Directly underneath the Comm Channel Control Knob is the Aux Channel Knob (13) and Indicator.
+This knob is used to access 20 common preset channels that cannot be changed in the cockpit.

-The Aux Volume Control knob (1) on the lower right of the panel raises and lowers the volume of the Aux receiver channel (12 and 13).
+The Aux Volume Control knob (1) on the lower right of the panel raises and lowers the volume of the Aux receiver channel.

 The Set button (14) can be used to save the channel frequency that is currently selected by the Frequency knobs.
 The frequency will be saved as the currently selected channel.